Curriculum Statement of Intent 2021

 Spelling, vocabulary, grammar and punctuation.

-Children follow our structured Sounds-Write scheme from entering school in Reception.
-This scheme teachers children to blend, segment and manipulate sounds in words independently.
-There are many different spelling strategies that we teach children to help them to decode spellings effectively.
+There are many different spelling strategies that we teach children to help them decode spellings effectively.
 Spellings are also used to enhance children’s vocabulary and the children are encouraged to use these newly found words in their everyday writing.
-Each week children are given weekly spellings to learn at home and to investigate spelling rules.

 At Potton Lower School our aim is that children will become fluent in the essential elements of mathematics, following the 2014 National Curriculum.
 This will be achieved through varied and regular practice with progressively more complex problems over time.
 The result is that children will develop a deep conceptual understanding and be able to recall and apply their knowledge quickly and efficiently.

 Mathematical development begins initially through daily play and practical activities in the Early Years, this will then advance into a daily maths lesson in years one to four.
-Progression across year bands is supported using the Rising Stars Framework alongside the Classroom Monitor assessment system to track the children’s development.
 Children are encouraged to reason mathematically by following a line of enquiry, developing their ability to test out their solutions and explain their thinking, using an increasing bank of mathematical language.
 This is achieved using a variety of teaching methods including whole class, group, paired and individual work.
 Children work practically using resources to help them build a concrete experience of a concept or process, before being given support to record their thinking in a more formal way.
 Opportunities to use ICT in both teaching and learning are sought and cross curricular links are made wherever possible.

 At Potton Lower School, our pupils experience the foundations of the scientific disciplines: Biology, Chemistry and Physics.
 Following the latest national curriculum guidelines, pupils are encouraged to explore the world around them; making observations to predict what might happen and draw conclusions based upon what they have discovered.
 Every year our pupils’ progress to the next year group and this progression continues as they revisit and broaden their knowledge of key scientific concepts.

 In Key Stage 1 we look closely at the natural and humanly-constructed world around us.
 Pupils begin by making observations and asking questions to solve their own curiosity.
-Our high quality staff then guide their discovery of scientific understanding by support and enquiry to answer their own questions.
-The pupil engagement in science means that our pupils can take their enquiry home to further their understanding of the world around them.
+We then guide their discovery of scientific understanding by support and enquiry to answer their own questions.

 Programme Overview Key Stage 1: